Translated using DeepL

 WinSCP is accessible from anywhere even without a VPN, unfortunately it does not support image and video previews.

-Connect to the shared folder /export/fi-graphics using sshfs.
-Commands must be entered into the terminal (Terminal app):
+Connect to the /export/fi-graphics share using sshfs.
+Commands must be entered in the Terminal application:

 • create a directory fi-graphics (this step does not need to be repeated for subsequent connections)